 The Sins of a Throwaway Society

-For every blinding neon light, there’s a dark back-alley to wander down.
+For every blinding neon light, there’s a dark back alley to wander down.
 For every perfectly polite smile, another soul disappears in the night.
 Consume or be consumed!
 Tokyo’s mantra rings truer than ever when Christmas comes to town.

 Introducing Tokyo Godfathers

-Much like its characters, Tokyo Godfathers doesn’t conform to expectations.
+Much like its characters, Tokyo Godfathers don’t conform to expectations.
 Satoshi Kon improvised on the biblical tale of the three wise men, or rather, he turned it upside down and found Christmas spirit where no one thought to look.

 Kon’s wise men are consumed souls.
 The city has chewed them up and spat them out.
-On the «happiest night of the year», a homeless trio of outcasts find an abandoned baby in a back-alley thrash heap.
+On the «happiest night of the year», a homeless trio of outcasts finds an abandoned baby in a back-alley thrash heap.

 Background & Facts

-Tokyo Godfathers was Satoshi Kon’s third movie, but his first step into the public limelight.
+Tokyo Godfathers was Satoshi Kon’s third movie but his first step into the public limelight.
 It premiered in 2003 and cemented Kon’s position as the leading anime innovator of the new millennium.